jiecchen/StreamLib/README.md

   * mmh3 >= 2.0

+## TODO
+- Need to redesign and generalize the interface, any *iteratable*, *hashable* object should be considered as "data stream".
+- Try to use CPython to speed up the implementation.
+- Add more streaming algorithms.
+- Minimize dependencies.

 ## References
 [ccfc04]: Charikar, Moses, Kevin Chen, and Martin Farach-Colton.
 "Finding frequent items in data streams."
 Automata, Languages and Programming.
 Springer Berlin Heidelberg, 2002.
 693-703.